Roothulhu/Pwnomicon/docs/01-footprinting.md

 ## 📶 CIDR Discovery Script

-Identify IP ranges and scan for live hosts using a custom script.
+**Identify IP ranges and scan for live hosts using a custom script**

 ### Key steps:
 1. Validate input arguments